cbrun/cbrun.github.io/_posts/2015-11-11-eclipsecon-europe-2015.md

     <figcaption>Obeo Team at ECE 2015</figcaption>
 </figure>

-Of course many interesting discussions ensued but the energizing factor was : our users are enthusiastic, eager and passionate !
+Of course many interesting discussions ensued but the energizing factor was : our users are enthusiastic, eager and passionate!
 I can't stress enough how this feels; in the day-to-day development we are so much focused on the things *which are not quite right* or on this *use case which we should support better* that we tend to forget about all the other things which are making Sirius amazing.
 Conferences such as EclipseCon Europe are occasions for your users to charge you up.

 Another remarkable thing for us was the breadth of tools we got to see from your users: different domains,different goals, different methodologies, but always the same will to build a beautiful and usable product.
 That's what we want to support, that's where we are going.